mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 However, I have quite interesting experience with [sockjs-node](https://github.com/sockjs/sockjs-node) - SockJS server implementation for [nodejs](http://nodejs.org/).
 I implemented realtime portion for existing website for a relatively large radio station.
 At average, there are around 3,500 connected clients at the same time.

-Most connections are short-lived and server is more than just a simple broker: it manages hierarchical subscription channels (for example radiostation->event->tweet or radiostation->artist->news->tweet) and channel backlog.
+Most connections are short-lived and server is more than just a simple broker: it manages hierarchical subscription channels (for example radiostation->event->tweet or radiostation->artist->news->tweet) and a channel backlog.
 Client can subscribe to the channel and should receive all updates pushed to any of the child channels as well.
 Client can also request backlog - last N messages sorted by date for channel and its children.
 So there was a bit of logic on the server.

 Overall, nodejs performance is great - 3 server processes on one physical server are able to keep up with all these clients without any sweat and there's a lot room for growth.

 But there were too many problems with nodejs and/or its libraries to my taste.

 After deploying to production, server started leaking memory for no apparent reason.
-All tools showed that heap size is constant, but RSS of the server process kept growing until process was killed by the OS.
-As a quick solution, nodejs server was restarted every night.
+All tools showed that heap size is constant, but RSS of the server process kept growing until process getting killed by the OS.
+As a quick solution, nodejs server had to be restarted every night.
 Issue was similar to [this](https://github.com/einaros/ws/issues/43), but had nothing to do with SSL, as it was not used.

 Upgrading to newer nodejs version helped, until process started crashing with no apparent reason and without generating coredump.